 However, on newer plastic diaphragm ballcocks, there is an adjustment screw on the top that adjusts the height of the float rod and ball.
 Turning the screw counterclockwise raises the water level, while turning the screw clockwise lowers the water level.
 The water level must be below the top of the tank's overflow tube.

 Continue to 5 of 7 below.

 - This is the last version of a fill valve that can be called a true ballcock.
 New units can still be purchased, though it has largely been replaced by the more popular float-cup style.

 Float-Cup Fill Valve

-The float-cup fill valve is the current standard.
+The float-cup fill valve is the current standard, the design that is used on most new toilets, thanks to its low cost and durable performance.
 Water flow is controlled by a cylindrical plastic float that moves up and down along the fill valve shaft.
-This is sometimes called “floatless” because it doesn't have a traditional float rod and ball, but it does indeed use a float.
+This is sometimes called “floatless” because it doesn't have a traditional float rod and ball, but it does indeed use a float device.

 The floating cup is attached by a metal spring clip to a thin metal rod that controls the fill valve.
 To adjust the water level, pinch both ends of the metal spring clip and raise or lower the float.
 To lower the water level, slide the float downward on the actuating rod, then release the spring clip; to raise the water level, slide the float upward on the rod, and release the clip.